jkrumboe/wizard-tracker/wiki/Getting-Started.md

-# Getting Started with Wizard Tracker
+# Getting Started with KeepWiz

-Welcome to Wizard Tracker!
+Welcome to KeepWiz!
 This guide will help you get the application up and running for both development and production use.

 ## Prerequisites